 Which grants should we apply for – is there a recommended application rating?

 Choosing to apply to a funder requires you to do your research and assess whether your project matches the funder’s criteria and focus areas.
 Your research needs to be thorough and you should invest time looking at what organisations they have funded in the past, what kinds of projects, their average funding amounts and geographic area.
 Of course, subscribing to a Strategic Grants’ Customised Grants Calendar will save you hours and hours in finding the right grants – freeing you up to read the fine print and build the relationship.

 What is the average success rate among Funders?

 There are many different factors that influence your chances of getting funded, and different funders vary in their approach and aims.
 Moreover, a lack of mandatory reporting for charitable Trusts and Foundations means there is a lack of data making it impossible to arrive at an average rate.
 However, some funders do publish detailed information on their giving.
+Perpetual Trustees and the Ian Potter Foundation are good examples.
+In fact, the Ian Potter Foundation’s grants database goes right back to 1964 and lists all projects funded by program area, geographic area and dollar value.
 Once again, do your homework!

 How can we maximise our chance of success?

 The first thing to note is that the writing is only about 20 per cent of the process.
 Before you start drafting an application, you need to have a long-term grant-seeking strategy in place and to engage and build the relationship with funders.
 Bashing out grant applications – playing the numbers game – won’t lead to success.
 For example, we recently heard of one grant writer who had written over 230 applications in one year (about one application per day), but only secured around $18,000.
 That, by anyone’s standards, is a very poor return on investment.
 By contrast, we have clients who have much higher success rates and win repeat grants from the same funder.